mbbillz/shpcss/README.md

 # 🔺◼️ SHPCSS 🔺◼️

-- Build modular and scalable CSS at high speed
+- Build DRY, modular and scalable stylesheets at high speed
-- Keep all related styles in one place
+- Define a single 'source of truth' for all of your website's styles for easier maintainability
-- Quickly define element variants - perfect for BEMs
+- Quickly generate element variants - perfect for BEMs and theming
-- Minimal or no need to write 'actual' CSS
+- Ensures that your codebase is DRY and organised
-- Change a property shape or swatch with one line
+- Change an element's shape or swatch with one line
 - Decouple styles from selectors
-- Utilise a single 'source of truth' for all of your website's styles and colours
-- Perfect for theming
+- Little to no need to manually write CSS
-- A whole bunch of useful mixins for alignment, positioning etc
+- Includes a bunch of useful mixins for alignment, positioning etc (WIP)
 - No duplicate CSS properties

 > **IMPORTANT:** This project is currently just a **CONCEPT** and is not ready for production.
 Suggestions and contributions welcomed!